saites/igra-converter/README.md

 ## Quick Start

-1. Download a pre-built bundle for your operating system.
+1. Download a [pre-built bundle][releases] for your operating system.
 2. Unpack the bundle somewhere convenient.
 3. Open a terminal/command window in that directory.
 4. Optionally, generate a random database: `./converter gen_db RANDOM.DBF`